Financial Aid Resources

 We want you to be empowered to ask questions about the costs associated with attending college.

 Because everybody's situation is different – from first generation to multi-generation and everywhere inbetween – this page contains information we hope you find helpful in navigating this process.

-Apply to SAU by March 15 to be considered for SAU scholarships and aid.
-We disperse funds in the order applications are received.
+Complete the FAFSA by March 15 to be considered for SAU scholarships and aid.
+We disburse funds in the order applications are received.

 Net Price Calculator

 These calculators help estimate your out-of-pocket costs plus financial aid and scholarship figures for attending St. Ambrose University as an undergraduate First Year or transfer student.

 Before you begin using one of the calculators below, it's helpful to have your parents' latest tax return (and your own if you have one); that will help you to complete the Financial Aid section of this calculator.
 The other sections – on scholarships and where you want to live – are self-explanatory.